shrimps text index | photo index

 Sometimes, a goby share the burrow with the shrimp.

 Where seen?
 You will most likely hear a snapping shrimp before you see one.
-These snappy but elusive creatures are often tucked away in their burrows or other hiding places such as under rocks, even under carpet anemones and within sponges.
-They are seen on many of our shores.
+These little creatures make the incessant pops that you hear at low tide.
+They range from tiny ones to rather large ones that can pack a really loud pop.
+They are common on many of our shores, on mudflats, sandy shores, in seagrass meadows, rocky areas and reefs.
+But they are often tucked away in their burrows or other hiding places such as under rocks, even under carpet anemones and within sponges.
+Snapping shrimps forage outside their burrows more actively at night.

 What are snapping shrimps?
 Snapping shrimps are crustaceans that belong to Family Alpheidae.